 - Bloat: The first evidence of decomposition appears.
-Gasses as well as fluids accumulating in the remains cause the body to bloat.
-At this time gasses begin to release, causing initial foul odor.
+Gasses, as well as fluids accumulating in the remains, cause the body to bloat.
+At this time gasses begin to release, causing an initial foul odor.
 Similarly, fluids begin to pass from the remains as well, contaminating the surrounding area.

 - Active Decay: This is the stage at which the greatest amount of decay and most abundant release of gasses happens.

 - Advanced Decay: At this juncture, the decomposition process is nearly completed.

 - Dry: The decomposition process has ceased and the remains primarily consist of bones.